 Created at Lange’s laboratories, the alloy sports a Vickers hardness index of 300 HV, while the usual 18-carat gold is rated from 85 to 125 Vickers depending on the type of alloy.
 Compared to other gold alloys, honey gold not only looks nobler, but is also a lot more scratch-proof and therefore resistant to wear.

-To give you an idea, how hard the alloy is, just consider the fact that the well-known 316L surgical grade steel, which is normally used in watch bodies, is 190 – 220 HV hard on the Vickers scale!
+In order to give you an idea how hard the alloy is, just consider the fact that the well-known 316L surgical grade steel, which is normally used in watch bodies, is 190 – 220 HV hard on the Vickers scale!
 Bye, bye inevitable scratches and abrasions that owners of gold watches are so familiar with!

 The new Ref.
 761.050 model also differs from the original thanks to its dial that is decorated with a unique “tremblage” technique.